DexterFF/PricingPanel/README.md

 # PricingPanel
-Pricing Panel Project Using HTML5 CSS3

 Hello !

-This is a mini project to practice HTML5 CSS3.
+The PricingPanel is a mini project to practice HTML5 CSS3.